naiding/obsidian-voice-note/README.md

 1. Speak clearly into your microphone
 2. Watch as your speech is transcribed in real-time
 3. Click/tap the same button again to stop recording
+4. The transcribed text will be automatically formatted with proper punctuation and paragraphs
-4. The status bar will show recording duration
+5. The status bar will show recording duration

 The microphone button is consistently placed in the editor toolbar for both desktop and mobile, making it easy to access while writing your notes.

+### Text Formatting

+After you stop recording, the plugin will automatically:
+- Format the transcribed text with proper punctuation
+- Use simplified Chinese for Chinese text while keeping English unchanged
+- Optimize paragraph structure
+- Maintain the original meaning of the text

 ## Requirements